Anesthesiologist Salary USA 2026: Complete Guide

 3. Establish Private Practice

 Building a private anesthesia practice increases earning potential significantly.
-Private practice owners often earn 15-30% more than employed anesthesiologists.
+Private practice owners often earn 15-30% more than employed physicians.
 Successful practices can exceed $500,000+ annually.

 4. Develop Regional Anesthesia Skills